bhauman/figwheel-main/docs/docs/main_script.md

 out the value of `args` sent by the `figwheel.main.async-result/send` function.

-Let's modify the namespace one more time to send and asynchronus
+Let's modify the namespace one more time to send an asynchronus
 failure:

 ```clojure